Acizzia

 Habitat

 Associated with woody plants, primarily Acacia and Albizia in Australia.
-Some species occupy cultivated and wild Solanaceae, including eggplant, bush, and Solanum species.
-Three species have been described from Australian mistletoe (Loranthaceae: Amyema spp.). typically occur on adaxial leaf surfaces for feeding and mating, while and develop on abaxial leaf surfaces.
+Some species occupy cultivated and wild Solanaceae, including eggplant, tobacco bush, and native Solanum species.
+Three species have been described from Australian mistletoe (Loranthaceae: Amyema spp.). typically occur on adaxial leaf surfaces for feeding and mating, while and nymphs develop on abaxial leaf surfaces.

 Distribution